 I went to Matt’s Reserve Soccer game against Sidney’s reserve team last night.
 It was in Sidney, and I had a haircut appointment at 5:00 which further delayed me.
 As a result, I missed the first half arriving just as the second half started.

 The score does not reflect the level of domination which Troy had.
 They put on a clinic in ball control which I have not seen before at this level.
 They moved the ball both up and down as well as across the field without much opposition.
 Sidney didn’t really actively defend until the ball was just outside the penalty box.

-It was impressive as a Troy fan but I can’t help but feel discouraged for the Sidney fans.
-Their players simply had no energy or spirit.
+It was impressive as a Troy fan, but I can’t help but feel discouraged for the Sidney fans.
+Their players just had no energy or spirit.
 They challenged poorly and did not even defend as a team – much less attack as one.

-Matt shared after the fact that Chaz (his coach) had asked the players to put on a passing clinic by moving the ball around – especially negative – and to focus on moving in to supporting angles off ball.
-If they could play like that all of the time I’m sure that Troy would be much more successful.
+Matt shared after the fact that Chaz (his coach) had asked the players to put on a passing clinic by moving the ball around – mainly negative – and to focus on moving into supporting angles off the ball.
+If they could play like that all of the time, I’m sure that Troy would be much more successful.
 Unfortunately, most opponents don’t give you that much space (and time).
 I’m guessing the Reserve team does not win many games in-league.
 They are probably more successful playing the smaller local schools.

 Update: The Troy Daily News doesn’t retain there content online.
 Oh well, try to drive traffic to them and they ditch you.
 You can’t help some people.